jeffanthony/DAO/README_DTHPool.md

 A: NO. He can change and comunicate any thing befor he set his intention.
 But once there it cannot be changed.

 ---
-Q: How can a user vote different that his delegate?
+Q: How can a user vote in position opposed to his delegate?

 A: He can undelegate his tokens, vote directly to the DAO and then, after the voting period for that proposal change, he can delegate back hist tokens.

 ---
-Q: Can de delegate tokens be transfered?
+Q: Can delegate dao tokens ( dÐ ) be transfered?

 A: Yes, like any other token.